mariapazvega/Vega_Mariapaz_Midterm/README.md

 ## To clone this project:

  1. Copy the link of this repository
- 2. In the terminal, insert where you want the repository to be with:
+ 2. In the terminal, insert where you want the repository to be:
     ```
     cd
     ```